FHIR/sushi/CONTRIBUTING.md

 ## Issues

 We use GitHub issues to track bug reports, comments, suggestions, questions, and feature requests.
+If you need help with using FHIR Shorthand or its tools, however, you may want to consider posting on Zulip first (see below).
+Questions posted on Zulip will reach a broader set of FSH users and will likely receive more timely responses.
+Requests for specific changes, however, should be submitted as GitHub issues so they can be formally tracked.

 Before submitting a new issue, please check to make sure a similar issue isn't already open.
 If one is, contribute to that issue thread with your feedback.